HarshithaBoppudi/harshithaboppudi_2511750_part4_tableau_dashboard/README.md

 ## 8. Dashboard Story Summary

-Full narrative is in `outputs/dashboard_story.md`.
  In short: the business is healthy and growing on the surface, but margin is being quietly compressed by uncontrolled discounting concentrated in Furniture (especially Bookcases and Tables), and a fulfillment gap in the East region is driving both slower delivery and more returns there.
 Technology is the clear opportunity to lean into further, given its consistent above-average margin across all sub-categories.

 ## 9. Assumptions and Limitations